kube-rs/kube/CONTRIBUTING.md

 #### When to add a test

-All public interfaces should have doc tests with examples.
+All public interfaces should have doc tests with examples for [docs.rs](https://docs.rs/kube).

 When adding new non-trivial pieces of logic that results in a drop in coverage you should add a test.